slerman12/Builder/UnifiedML/src/ML/README.md

 </a>
 </p>

-UnifiedML is a toolbox & engine for defining ML tasks and training them individually, or together in a single general intelligence.[^1]
+UnifiedML is a toolbox & engine for defining ML tasks and training them individually, or together in a single general intelligence.

 ## Quick start